mindsmiths/docs/docs/integrations/web.md

 Let's start with building the screens.
 There are two ways to build screens - manually or through a configuration file.

 If you want to build screens **manually**, you need to use the `Screen` class, which takes the screen name as a parameter.
 After you define a Screen, you can gradually build up components on it.
 For forming a flow, you just put all the screens in a list and connect them with the `SubmitButton` component.
-Read more about linking screens [here](TODO).

 :::tip First screen